 For all Essential Events on campus: BC Vaccine Card verification is not required.

 For all Discretionary Events on campus:

-- BC Vaccine Card verification is required if the meeting is held inside and has over 50 people in attendance.
+- BC Vaccine Card verification is required if the meeting is held inside.

 My event is outside.
 Do we still have to have BC Vaccine Card verification for attendees?

 No, BC Vaccine Card verification is not required for events that are being held outdoors.